VirtCode/KahootAPI/README.md

 ```
 As you might have already guessed, you have created a client that sends a random answer to each question.
 Of course you can now replaye the choice with an input got from the user and create like so a kahoot client.
-## Disclaimer
-This project is only intended for experimental usage.
 ## Licence
 This project is licenced under the MIT Licence.
 Please consider reading the LICENCE file for more information.